What Do Ofsted Look For? Inadequate To Outstanding in One Inspection

 People say don’t do it for Ofsted, but really you’re doing it for your school.
 As a Headteacher, I need to know where the gaps are so we can get better.
 Simple.

-Ofsted are highly intelligent, they’ve been Outstanding leaders themselves.
-Frankly, they know what is Outstanding and they know what is baloney.
+Ofsted are highly intelligent, they’ve been Outstanding teachers and leaders themselves.
+Frankly, they know what Outstanding and they know what is baloney.

 Given that we’re the most deprived primary school in Leeds, that’s a testament to the fact deprivation doesn’t have to be a barrier to learning.